Could icebergs fix Cape Town's water crisis?

 Even so, it is estimated that about 30% of the iceberg's mass would melt before it reaches its destination.

-Because icebergs have such massive draft, it would likely run aground many miles off the coast, but Sloane and his team have a plan to tether the ice like an oil rig and harvest the meltwater from an opening inside the berg.
+Because icebergs have such massive draft, it would likely run aground many miles off the coast, but Sloane and his team have a plan to moor it just offshore and harvest the meltwater from an opening inside the berg.

-Fortunately, the ice is pure water, and would require only very minimal processing before being delivered to Cape Town residents.
+Fortunately, the ice is pure water, and would require minimal processing before being delivered to Cape Town residents.

-This is a significant advantage over other options being considered, such as capturing water from the heavily-polluted Congo river and bringing it to Cape Town in supertankers.
+It would be a significant advantage over other options under consideration such as capturing water from the heavily polluted Congo River and bringing it to Cape Town in supertankers.

-In an interview with CapeTalk radio host John Maytham, Sloane said "the cost [of transporting and treating water from the Congo] does not warrant that kind of action," adding that it may only be good for gray water even after treatment.
+In an interview with "CapeTalk" radio host John Maytham, Sloane said, "The cost (of transporting and treating water from the Congo) does not warrant that kind of action," adding that it may only be good for gray water even after treatment.

 Harvesting water from icebergs is not a new idea -- it was first floated in academic circles in the 1970s.

-A company in the United Arab Emirates is also planning on towing Antarctic icebergs more than 5,700 miles (9,200 km) through the Indian Ocean to the coast of the UAE to help alleviate the water needs of the desert nation.
+A company in the United Arab Emirates was also planning on towing Antarctic icebergs more than 5,700 miles (9,200 kilometers) through the Indian Ocean to the UAE coast to help alleviate the water needs of the desert nation.

 But the major engineering hurdles and large costs have so far prevented the idea from taking shape.